You are currently on Hearing Direct UK

 At least 8.7 million people in the U.K. suffer from mild to moderate hearing loss.
 Their options are limited, and hearing aids can cost a fortune.
 Many patients continue to have problems picking out voices in loud settings.

-Geermarc has recently launched the first Geermarc CL7150 wireless TV listener to offer connection to Digital TVs.
+Geemarc has recently launched the first Geemarc CL7150 wireless TV listener to offer connection to Digital TVs.
 The device isolates and amplifies voices, thereby providing clear sound gain.
 It is perfect for watching television and other activities associated with communication as it eliminates unwanted background noise and magnifies nearby voices.

 This entry was posted in Product Review on 10th July 2013 by Gary.